Metacognition for SEND and Neurodivergent Students

 Types of visual supports for metacognition:

 Strategy checklists transform sequential metacognitive processes into visible, manageable steps.
-For example, a problem-solving checklist might include: read the problem, identify what you know, identify what you need to find, select a strategy, work through the solution, check your answer.
+For example, a problem-solving checklist can include.
+Read the problem, identify what you know, identify what you need to find, select a strategy, work through the solution, check your answer.

-Graphic organisers like mind maps, Venn diagrams, and flowcharts allow students to represent their thinking visually.
-For neurodivergent students, these tools reduce the language demands of metacognition whilst supporting organisation of thought.
+Graphic organisers like mind maps, Venn diagrams, and flowcharts allow learners to represent their thinking visually.
+For neurodivergent learners, these tools reduce the language demands of metacognition whilst supporting organisation of thought.

 Visual timers and schedules make time management and planning visible.
-For ADHD students in particular, seeing time pass supports metacognitive awareness of pacing and progress.
+For ADHD learners in particular, seeing time pass supports metacognitive awareness of pacing and progress.

-Ann Brown (1987) distinguished metacognitive regulation from metacognitive knowledge, showing that even young children can learn to plan, monitor, and evaluate their own thinking when given structured support.
+Ann Brown (1987) separated metacognitive regulation from metacognitive knowledge.
+Her work showed that even young children can learn to plan, monitor, and evaluate their own thinking when adults give structured support.

 Implementing visual supports effectively:

-Introduce visual supports explicitly, modelling how to use them multiple times before expecting independent use.
+Introduce visual supports clearly.
+Model how to use them several times before you expect learners to use them independently.

-Keep visuals consistent across contexts to support recognition and transfer.
-Using the same strategy checklist format across subjects helps neurodivergent students recognise the strategy's applicability.
+Keep visuals consistent across lessons and subjects.
+This helps learners recognise a strategy and use it in new places.
+Using the same strategy checklist format across subjects helps neurodivergent learners see where the strategy applies.

 Avoid visual clutter.
 Whilst visuals are powerful, overloading displays with too many visual supports can increase rather than reduce cognitive load.

 Personalise visual supports based on individual needs.
-Some students benefit from detailed, thorough visuals, whilst others need simplified versions with minimal information.
+Some learners benefit from detailed, thorough visuals, whilst others need simplified versions with minimal information.

-Research shows neurodivergent learners often find task decomposition hard (Brown, 2023).
-Explicit teaching helps learners break down tasks into steps (Smith, 2024).
-This reduces stress and improves planning (Jones, 2022).
-Learners can then self-monitor better (Davis, 2021).
+Research shows neurodivergent learners often find task decomposition hard.
+Explicit teaching helps learners break down tasks into steps.
+This reduces stress and improves planning.
+Learners can then self-monitor better.

 Why task breakdown is important for neurodivergent learners: